V-Sekai/manuals/docs/decisions/20210529-manage-backend-resources-on-one-or-more-physical-machines-with-k3s.md

-# VSEK-019 K3S Setup and Installation Instructions

-**Describe the project you are working on:**
-Backend

-**Describe the problem or limitation you are having in your project:**
+# Manage backend resources on one or more physical machines with K3S

+## Context and Problem Statement

 We want a way to manage backend resources on one or more physical machines.

-**Describe how this feature / enhancement will help you overcome this problem or limitation:**
+## Describe the proposed option and how it helps to overcome the problem or limitation

 We are using a lightweight Kubernetes implementation, k3s, to provide management of backend resources

-**Show a mock up screenshots/video or a flow diagram explaining how your proposal will work:**

-**Describe implementation detail for your proposal (in code), if possible:**
+## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

 System Setup (Done once)
 ========================